objcio/articles/2015-02-09-photo-extension.md

 over 100MB.
 Given that an uncompressed image from an 8 megapixel camera is approximately 22MB, most image editing should be achievable.

-### Core Image

-Core Image is a great tool for building image editing functionality into extensions, especially since iOS 8 introduced the ability to create your own, custom filters.
-The filtering process takes advantage of the GPU, and so can be significantly faster than an algorithm built in Core Graphics, which has to run on the CPU.

-Core Image can be used to give you the performance you need to uphold the user experience you'd expect with an interactive image editing plugin.
-You do need to ensure that the image doesn't have to keep moving from the GPU to the CPU and back again.
-You can alleviate this by rendering the CIImage output from the CIFilter chain directly on the CPU.

-This process uses a small amount of OpenGLES code, and you can find an example of it in the `CIImageRendererView` class in the __FilsterPack__ framework of the accompanying project.

 ## Conclusion